deep-research/victorslibrary-gridsome/content/al-qaeda-and-jesus.md

 type: Song

 description: |
-  One time I spent an entire summer listening to [crossover thrash](https://en.wikipedia.org/wiki/Crossover_thrash).
+  One time I spent an entire summer listening to <a href="https://en.wikipedia.org/wiki/Crossover_thrash" target="_blank">crossover thrash</a>.
 Things eventually boiled over when I repeatedly screamed “Al Qaeda” and gave the Nazi salute towards a busy intersection of commuters stuck in traffic.
 I was on rollerblades.

   This recording was also a lot of fun to make because I had scream "Al Qaeda" at the top of my lungs repeatedly.